SMMousaviSP/queryrec/README.md

 # Query Recommendation System
 This is a query recommendation system using Jaccard Similarity and collaborative filtering to recommend queries to users based on the previous rated queries.
 Also a solution is provided to rate a query generally for all users.
+This project was done as part of the course "Data Mining" at the University of Trento by [Seyed Mohammad Mousavi](https://github.com/SMMousaviSP) and [Omar Facchini](https://github.com/OmarFacchini).
+You can find the report of the project in the `report` folder or simply by clicking [here](https://github.com/SMMousaviSP/queryrec/blob/main/report/Query_Recommendation_System.pdf).

 ## Managing the Environment and Dependencies
 To start working, first install `virtualenv` with pip.